studioforty9/sf9.recruitment.test/README.md

 ### Coding Test

 * Create a quick view / quick shop module for a Shopify store regardless of the theme used
+* The design of the module is up to you, but consider:
 * The module should work on collection pages of up to 24 products as well as in featured product carousels across the store
-* Consider how the module will be meaningful and function for desktop, tablet and mobile users
+* Consider how the module will be meaningful and function for desktop, tablet and mobile (Android and iOS) users
-* The design of the module is up to you
-* The module should expand on the information available in the base product card without replacing the product page.
+* The module should expand on the information available without replacing the product page.
 Suggestions:
     * Availability
     * Sizes/colours
     * Imagery
     * More information or other call to action
-* Feel free to use whatever libraries or frameworks you like, bearing in mind:
+* Feel free to use whatever libraries or frameworks you like
 * Consideration will be given to page load speed and the effect on CWV scores
 * Use semantic, accessible and valid mark-up